light-curve/light-curve/python/light-curve/README.md

 python3 -mpip install light-curve
 ```

+Minimum supported Python version is 3.6.
-The package is tested on Linux (x86-64, aarch64, ppc64) and macOS (x86-64). x86-64 pre-build wheels are available, other systems are required to have the Rust toolchain to build the package, please install it using your OS package manager of [`rustup` script](https://rustup.rs).
+The package is tested on Linux (x86-64, aarch64, ppc64) and macOS (x86-64).
+x86-64 pre-built wheels are available, other systems are required to have the Rust toolchain to build the package, please install it using your OS package manager of [`rustup` script](https://rustup.rs).

 ## Feature evaluators